Callum-A/cosmwasm-zero-to-hero/07 - Instantiate Test/README.md

 }
 ```

 Just to touch on the topic of mocking, mocking is faking values for the sake of testing.
-For example `mock_dependencies` can fake the value needed for the `DepsMut` type for our `instantiate` call.
+For example, `mock_dependencies` can fake the value needed for the `DepsMut` type for our `instantiate` call.

 The two global address variables we will use when mocking info, for this case setting admin correctly.